pglombardo/PasswordPusher/README.md

 * The almost official [pwpush-cli](https://github.com/pglombardo/pwpush-cli) (in pre-beta): CLI for Password Pusher with authentication support

 * [thekamilpro/kppwpush](https://github.com/thekamilpro/kppwpush): A PowerShell Module available in the [PowerShell Gallery](https://www.powershellgallery.com/packages/KpPwpush/0.0.1).
-See the livestream of it's creation on [The Kamil Pro's channel](https://www.youtube.com/watch?v=f8_PZOx_KBY&feature=youtu.be).
+See the livestream of its creation on [The Kamil Pro's channel](https://www.youtube.com/watch?v=f8_PZOx_KBY&feature=youtu.be).

 * [pgarm/pwposh](https://github.com/pgarm/pwposh): a PowerShell module available in the [PowerShell Gallery](https://www.powershellgallery.com/packages/PwPoSh/)